As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 Although there’s still much to be done to ensure employees can maintain a healthy work-life balance, Predictive Scheduling Laws are one step further in protecting employees from overworking.

-These laws mandate certain scheduling practices to be followed, such as an advance notice of work schedule.
+These laws mandate certain scheduling practices to be followed, such as an advance notice of the office schedule.

-In case the employee was not timely notified about their upcoming schedule, they receive a guaranteed predictability payment.
+In case the employee wasn’t timely notified about their upcoming schedule, they receive a guaranteed predictability payment.

 #5: Establish an efficient team communication system

-So, make sure you always communicate any changes related to the work schedules and give everybody a chance to reach out to you with their own questions and requests.
+Ensure that you always communicate any changes related to the employee’s work schedule and give everyone a chance to reach out to you.

 To establish an efficient communication system, don’t forget to: